Downtown St. John's: Geography

 In the case of St John's the word "downtown" is ambiguous because it can be both taken literally, and can follow the dictionary.
 That is the old city is literally downtown, below the ridge along which Military Road runs.
 However, the word "downtown" usually means "the central business district," and its boundaries in St John's are sometimes extended further north and west.

-The historic boundaries of Downtown St John's are usually thought to start at the harbour, and is bounded by Patrick Street in the west, Signal Hill in the east, and Military Road in the north.
+The historic boundaries of Downtown St John's are usually thought to start at the harbour, and is bounded by Waterford Bridge Road in the west, Cavendish Square/Plymouth Road in the east, and Military Road in the north.
+A common misconception is also that The Battery is a part of downtown St. John’s.
 In recent years, the boundaries of the "downtown" (in the generic sense) have been extended further north and west.
-As such, it now usually takes in Military Road and LeMarchant Road (sometimes only as far as far Merrymeeting Road).
+As such, it now usually takes in Military Road and Lemarchant Road (sometimes only as far as far Merrymeeting Road).

 According to Defining Canada’s Downtown Neighbourhoods: 2016 Boundaries, Downtown St. John's is approximately 3 km2 in landmass.